iholloma/crdh/_essays/v01-13-growing-strong.md

 to explore if there was a change from a homogenous information environment to a more diverse and specialized republic of letters.[^4]

-{% figure caption: "Network graph of selected early American societies and groups.
+{% figure caption: "Figure 1.
+Network graph of selected early American societies and groups.
 1811-1850.
 The size of the circles corresponds to the number of members and the thickness of lines indicate the number of shared members." %}